chvonrohr/k8s-cicd/INSTALL.md

 * helm - `choco install helm`
 * golang - `choco install golang`
 * bash - `choco install bash`
-  * you can do everything with powershell, but some examples are simpler to do in bash or zsh
+  * you can do everything with powershell, but you need to adapt some commands
 * angular - `npm install -g @angular/cli`
 * reveal-md - `npm install -g reveal-md` (optional)